4LT/qc-conduit/README.md

 Weapons picked up for the first time in co-op will now fire their targets.

+## Nightmare Skill Changes

+Monsters no longer become turrets.

+Ogres fire in bursts of 2 shots.

 ## Misc.
 Improvements

 Grenades getting "stuck" on slopes leading downwards have been fixed.
 (Thanks,